HP 9000 "Focus chip" World's First 32-bit single-chip CPU (1982)

 It was based on the FOCUS chip which operated at 18 MHz.
 The FOCUS Microprocessor was a single chip, 32-bit microprocessor.
 It was manufactured using NMOS-III technology (used two tungsten interconnect layers for high density/reliability/performance) & was VLSI technology manufactured using 1.5 micron technology, contained 450k transistors.

-The 9000/500 series HP computers were so fast that they were bound by restrictions on US government export.
+The 9000/500 series HP desktop computers were so fast that they were bound by restrictions on US government export.
 Systems sold from $28-65k depending on options and were quite expensive for the time.
 The native operating system for almost all HP 9000 systems was HP-UX, a derivative of Unix.

 Clear Lucite Paperweight with an actual HP FOCUS 32-bit Processor inside and has a black base.